shapeable/prototype-adpq/README.md

 #### C. Understood what people needed.

-To properly understand some of the user needs for an alert system, we surveyed 12 California residents and recorded their answers on the following spreadsheet: [Initial Interview Questions.xlsx](https://github.com/shapeable/prototype-web/blob/technical_approach/supporting-documents/Initial%20iterview%20questions.xlsx).
-We specifically selected people that were both avid travelers within the state as well as non-travelers that might use alerts to stay informed.
+User research and testing was divided in three main methods present in human-centered design creative approach:

+Inspiration phase
++ Research of other platforms that offered similar solutions.
++ Initial interviews with potential users - [Link to interviews](https://github.com/shapeable/prototype-               web/blob/technical_approach/supporting-documents/Initial%20iterview%20questions.xlsx).
++ Framing the design challenge - [Link](https://github.com/shapeable/prototype-web/blob/master/supporting-documents/Framing%20your%20design%20challenge.pdf)

+Ideation phase
++ Downloading all the insights recollected from the interviews and forms.
++ Team meetings for Brainstorm sessions.
++ Definition of an initial core features list and a customer journey.

+Implementation
++ Creation of Mock ups - [Link](https://github.com/shapeable/prototype-web/blob/master/supporting-documents/Costumer%20Journey%20mock%20ups.pdf)
++ Initial mock ups reviewed with unassociated staff member to provide additional feedback on application behavior - [Link](https://github.com/shapeable/prototype-web/blob/master/supporting-documents/Prototype%20mock%20ups.pdf)
++ Initial [wireframes](https://invis.io/6VAJF25EK) were tested by potential government and resident users.
+The design of the tests included 4 main tasks. - [Link to user testing](https://github.com/shapeable/prototype-web/tree/master/supporting-documents/user-testing)
++ Changes from former feedback were incorporated to design a final prototype which was tested again in another focus group for validation.
+The design of the tests included 4 main tasks. - [Link to user testing](https://github.com/shapeable/prototype-web/tree/master/supporting-documents/user-testing)

 #### D. Used at least three “human-centered design” techniques or tools
+Multiple human-centered design techniques were used in the development of the prototype.
+These included:
++ Creative approach: Inspiration, Ideation and Implementation.
++ Creation of wireframes in Invision - [Link to Wireframes](https://invis.io/6VAJF25EK)
++ Creation of "user stories" in Github issues  - [Link to user stories](https://github.com/shapeable/prototype-web/blob/master/supporting-documents/Userstories.pdf)
++ Creating a Product Backlog list of prioritized "user stories" - Link to product backlog screenshot
++ Design style guide.
+The official US digital services playbook was used as a reference https://playbook.cio.gov/  - Link to the guide
++ Usability testing of wireframes - [Link to user testing](https://github.com/shapeable/prototype-web/tree/master/supporting-documents/user-testing)
++ Usability testing of prototypes - [Link to user testing](https://github.com/shapeable/prototype-web/tree/master/supporting-documents/user-testing)

 #### E. Used GitHub to document code commits

 GitHub was used as the main documentation tool.
-User Stories were created under the Issues, a Project was generated to keep track of progress and all commits and comments were stored in the same repository.
-All design decision history has been documented in the repo.
+User Stories were created under the Issues to create a Product Backlog, a Project was generated to keep track of progress and all commits and comments were stored in the same repository.
+All design decision history has been documented in the repo. - [Link to the master commits record](https://github.com/shapeable/prototype-web/commits/master) .

 #### F. Used Swagger to document the RESTful API, and provided a link to the Swagger API